 Not even a skilled contractor can spot all potential concerns with a basic home viewing.
 However, that’s the limit to the information you have before putting down thousands of deposit dollars.
 While you can request an inspection after the executor provisionally accepts your offer:

-You could end up with a property that costs you significantly more than planned.
+You could end up with a real property that costs you significantly more than planned.

 Ten percent of the property price tag may be a large stack of bills to produce, especially compared to the 1% to 5% amount common for earnest money in a traditional sale.